crazywhalecc/static-php-cli/README-en.md

 ## Open-Source License

-This project is based on the tradition of using the MIT License for old versions, while the new version references source code from some other projects:
+This project itself is based on MIT License, some newly added extensions and dependencies may originate from the following projects (including but not limited to), and the headers of these code files will also be given additional instructions LICENSE and AUTHOR:

 - [dixyes/lwmbs](https://github.com/dixyes/lwmbs) (Mulun Permissive License)
 - [swoole/swoole-cli](https://github.com/swoole/swoole-cli) (Apache 2.0 LICENSE+SWOOLE-CLI LICENSE)